batsimadz/Sankofa-Display/fontbakery/fontbakery-report.md

  * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
  * U+02EE MODIFIER LETTER DOUBLE APOSTROPHE: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: tifinagh, coptic, cherokee, math
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, tifinagh, cherokee, coptic
  * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
- * U+0307 COMBINING DOT ABOVE: try adding one of: malayalam, coptic, math, canadian-aboriginal, tai-le, syriac, tifinagh, old-permic
+ * U+0307 COMBINING DOT ABOVE: try adding one of: syriac, malayalam, tai-le, canadian-aboriginal, old-permic, tifinagh, math, coptic
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
  * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
  * U+030D COMBINING VERTICAL LINE ABOVE: not included in any glyphset definition
  * U+030F COMBINING DOUBLE GRAVE ACCENT: not included in any glyphset definition